DeepakJason/linux-to-windows-remote-exec/windows-commands.md

 Notes:

 - You can pipe the output to the `findstr` (similar to linux's `grep`) command to filter/extract the desired portion of the output.
-- By default, the output of the command is in list format ([see example](./command-outputs/systeminfo-output-table.txt)).
+- By default, the output of the command is in list format ([see example](./command-outputs/systeminfo-output-list.txt)).
 You can also use:
-  - `systeminfo /FO CSV` to get the output in CSV format ([see example](./command-outputs/systeminfo-output-table.csv)).
+  - `systeminfo /FO CSV` to get the output in CSV format ([see example](./command-outputs/systeminfo-output-csv.csv)).
   - `systeminfo /FO TABLE` to get the output in tabular format ([see example](./command-outputs/systeminfo-output-table.txt)).
 - To see the list of all available options, type `systeminfo /?`

 ![systeminfo command](./command-outputs/systeminfo-output.png)

 ## Installed Programs, OS Patches

+A list of installed programs and OS patches can be extracted with either the `dism` or `wmic` commands.
+The `systeminfo` command too can be used, but will only list KB numbers.

+The `wmic` command:

+- The output of the command can be formatted as CSV, table, or list.
+See [examples here](https://www.pearsonitcertification.com/articles/article.aspx?p=1700427&seqNum=4).
+- To see the list of all available options, type `wmic /?`

+The `dism` command:

+- Running `dism /online /get-packages` command will list all packages installed on the system.
+- Additional features of a package (if available) can be extracted by running `dism /online /get-features /packagename:<packagename>`
+- By default, the output of the command is in list format ([see example](./command-outputs/dism-output-list.txt)).
+You can also dump the output in table format ([see example](./command-outputs/dism-output-table.txt)).
+- To see the list of all available options, type `dism /?`

+> Note: Running the `dism` command requires the admin to be running elevated.

 ## Services